Goreli/DKMCPPM/20191112/perm_gen/readme.md

 The project provides build system artefacts for two platforms.
 There is a CMakeLists.txt file in the [perm_gen](https://github.com/Goreli/DKMCPPM/tree/master/20191112/perm_gen) directory that can be processed with CMake to create build system artefacts on the Linux platform.
 There are also Visual Studio 2019 project files in the [vs_projects](https://github.com/Goreli/DKMCPPM/tree/master/20191112/perm_gen/vs_projects) subdirectory that build Windows executables.

-There is a bash script called cmake-build.sh located in the util directory under the root directory of the repository.
-This script automates the processing of the CMakeLists.txt file with CMake.
+There is a bash script called cmake-build.sh in the util subdirectory located under the root directory of the repository.
+This script automates the processing of the CMakeLists.txt file.
 Particularly, it accepts the toolchain name and target build type as command line arguments and creates respective subdirectories populated with build system artefacts.
 The Gnu and Clang toolchains are supported combined with the following build types: Release, Debug, RelWithDebInfo and MinSizeRel.
 Navigate to the [perm_gen](https://github.com/Goreli/DKMCPPM/tree/master/20191112/perm_gen) source directory and execute cmake-build.sh with proper command line arguments to create the required build system artefacts.
 Examples follow.

 1. Clang, Release

-Navigate to the source directory, create build system artefacts for the Clang compiler to create Release type binaries, then build the binaries.
+Navigate to the source directory and create build system artefacts that will use the Clang compiler to create Release type binaries, then build the binaries.
 ```
 /..../dkmcppm/20191112/perm_gen$ ../../util/cmake-build.sh Clang Release
 /..../dkmcppm/20191112/perm_gen$ cd ClangRelease